strongdm/accessbot/docs/slack/CONFIGURE_ACCESSFORM.md

 nav_order: 5
 parent: Slack
 ---
+**We strongly encourage you to use [Workflow Builder](https://slack.com/help/articles/360035692513-Guide-to-Workflow-Builder) instead of AccessForm.**

 # AccessForm

 AccessForm is the free way to request access to a resource using a form within Slack.
+This method can be used when you don't have a Slack Business+ account.

 ## Create AccessForm